-It's like an architectural blueprint; you need to see it in two-dimensional black and white diagrams before you understand how to build the actual house.
-Similarly for a screen design, you can't start building pixel layers in photoshop, or writing blocks of code, without knowing where the information is going to go.
+Think of a website wireframe like an architectural blueprint; you need to see it in two-dimensional black and white diagrams before you understand how to build the actual house.
+Similarly for a screen design, you can’t start building components in Figma or Sketch, or writing blocks of code, without knowing where the information is going to go.

 At a deeper level, a wireframe is also very useful in determining how the user interacts with the interface.
 For example, wireframes can contain various states of button or menu behaviors.